-Relations between the two countries have weakened since North Korea's nuclear test in February and China's support of U.N. sanctions in response to the test.
-Choe's visit is the first high-level contact between Beijing and Pyongyang in six months.
-His visit follows an announcement of a U.S. - China summit in California in early June.
+Relations between the two countries have weakened since North Korea’s nuclear test in February and China’s support of U.N. sanctions in response to the test.
+Choe’s visit is the first high-level contact between China and North Korea in six months.
+Kim Jong Un has not visited China since assuming power in North Korea in 2011.

 Food shortages also may have influenced the timing of Choe’s visit.
 South Korean media have reported on a growing famine in North Korea, with Pyongyang asking Mongolia for food aid last week.